codefuse-ai/CodeFuse-Query/doc/4_godelscript_language.en.md

 #### Constructing Anonymous Instances

 GödelScript allows for the creation of anonymous instances with a specific syntax.
-The creation of anonymous instances is contingent on the instance existing within the full set of the `schema`, unless this usage appears within a `@data_constraint` method, in which case the result will be empty.
+The creation of anonymous instances is contingent on the instance existing within the full set of the `schema`, unless this usage appears within a `__all__` method, in which case the result will be empty.

 ```rust
 schema A {